oscrwebr/dog-tracker-mob-dev/1-overview.md

 Student ID: `c23035992`

-**Pet Tracker App** with features such as:
+**Pet Tracker App**
-1. Pet profiles:
-- Users can add/edit pets and upload details like their name/breed/age/veterinary information and profile picture
+- _Pet profiles_: Users can add/edit pets and upload details like their name/breed/age/veterinary information and profile picture
-2. Photo gallery:
-- Users can have an in-app photo gallery of all their favourite pet photos
+- _Photo gallery_: Users can have an in-app photo gallery of all their favourite pet photos
-3. Appointment tracker:
-- Users can log any appointments they have for their pet such as veterinary/grooming appointments
+- _Appointment tracker_: Users can log any appointments they have for their pet such as veterinary/grooming appointments

-4. Activity tracker:
-- Users are able to log their activities with their pet such as walks/meals (this will work like a calender functionality where you can select a day and see the activities that occured on that day)
+- _Activity tracker_: Users are able to log their activities with their pet such as walks/meals (this will work like a calender functionality where you can select a day and see the activities that occured on that day)

+Notifications can also be implemented as reminders for appointments or pet birthdays.

 <!--